bveldhuyzen/XGREPLIST/README.md

 > EXAMPLE: `eyes "due to the war in Ukraine, all consumable prices are up, but oddly enough the beer price has remained the same all the time" (professor in economics specialized in super markets) (head of Dutch food and consumable regulatory authority) (random medium-wage earning individual in France; likes beer a lot) (CEO of the largest beer brewer in Europe)`
 REQUIRES: at least one web browsing plugin enabled to load eyes module (if not loaded yet; if eyes module is loaded then no plugin's required)

 - EXTRACT_EYES: Extracts subjects/objects/etc. (roles/persons/functions/etc.) from URL, text, or [Data ID] to create ROLES for eyes perspective analysis.
-Extracted perspectives are assigned an [X_ID] (e.g. x1) for further use, e.g. extracted perspective(s) from one text can be used on any other text/input.
+Extracted perspectives are assigned an [X_ID] (e.g. x1) for further use, e.g. extracted perspective from one text can be used on any other text/input.
 > USE: type `extract_eyes URL/TEXT/DATA_ID` to extract subjects/objects/etc.
 > EXAMPLE_1: `extract_eyes 2`
 > EXAMPLE_2: `xsearch Ukraine war latest updates ; extract_eyes 1 ; xeyes 1 x1` (performs perspective analysis on the [Data_ID] with perspectives of the entities extracted from that [Data_ID] (some sort of validation can be done through this)